akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Matilda FitzRoy arrived in Westminster.
 It was both an annoyance and convenience to her that her husband-to-be, Conan the third, Duke of Brittany, was in no rush to marry her, despite their ongoing betrothal.
 So in the meanwhile it pleased her to refer to herself as the Duchess of Brittany.

-She was King Henry's daughter and Godfrey's full sister.
+She was King Henry’s daughter and Godfrey’s full sister.
 Eighteen years old, sharp‑eyed, and came with her own suspicions.
 She had heard of the goose girl, the vow, the strange betrothal of her brother.

 “Have you lost your wits?”

-She had come all the way across from Devon to see for herself and spoke in private conversation to her brother in the Queen's Solar.
+She had come all the way across from Devon to see for herself and spoke in private conversation to her brother in the Queen’s Solar.

 “Is she real, or not.”